Guggu-Gill/spoiler-blocker/README.md

 AIM
-- reduce False Negatives as much as possible even False Postives increase
+- reduce False Negatives as much as possible even if False Postives can increase its ok.
 - Like reviews which are not spoiler can be blocked but one which are spoiler should be eliminated as much as possible.